 Our build uses the new 10-36 SRAM cassette with a wide rear derailleur and a 46T chainring.
 As a bonus, there is a Quarq power meter on our model, adding value and making it more training/race-ready.
 The SRAM Force wireless group is a great option, and it can be upgraded to a 2x system with a few parts.

 As mentioned before, the aero bars are the same as what has been supplied on the Venge.
 There is a new stem design that very closely resembles the one found on the current Venge, but it’s been slimmed down, with the 100mm version weighing 45 grams lighter.
 The underside of the stem clamps the brake hoses and directs them into the gated and internally routed steerer spacers.

 Also new are the Rapide CL Roval wheels that feature different (front and rear) external widths and shapes.
 The rear wheel is 61mm deep, while the front is 52mm deep.
 The front is 35mm wide external with 6mm hooked beads on each side.
 This offers an exterior rim profile that is wider than our 26mm tires that measure 28mm.
 The rear is 27mm wide external and looks much more like the current Roval lineup with 2.5mm hook beads.
-The 21mm internal widths are the same and tubeless-ready.
+The 21mm internal widths are the same and should be tubeless-ready (click here for the whole story on why they are not).
 Because the internal dimensions are identical, tire sizes remain constant front to rear, even though the external width profile is 8mm different.

 The new seatpost also takes inspiration from both the Venge and SL6.
 The truncated aero post most resembles the SL6 but with a bit more depth.
 As you get to the top, like the Venge’s post, the new SL7’s post has a position to house the Shimano Di2 junction box or, in our case, a cover plate.
 Atop the post is the popular Power saddle with Ti rails.